 Since 2017 Prof. Dr. Thomas Müller has accompanied Ruth Würzle and Theresa Schaller, who have been commissioned by the Benedictines (St. Otilien) to develop the learning ladders and the corresponding material, train teachers and jointly initiate the construction of the mobile schools.
 He acts as scientific advisor for development and organizational aspects as well as project documentation of the work of Ruth Würzle and Theresa Schaller.
 In February 2019 Prof. Dr. Müller visited Illeret and the mobile schools at the invitation of the Benedictines.

-On the initiative of the Angel for Children Foundation, a cooperation was initiated in 2019, which Prof. Dr. Müller will lead to a school in Laos in autumn 2019, which has been supported by the foundation for many years.
+On the initiative of the Angel for Children Foundation, a cooperation was initiated in 2019, which Prof. Dr. Müller led at schools in Laos in autumn 2019, which have been supported by the foundation for many years.
 The first step there is to diagnose the special educational needs of the children, who appear to the teachers there to be conspicuous.
-On this basis, targeted milestone developments with students will take place from October 2019.
-From November to April, two students in Laos, supervised by Prof. Dr. Müller, will develop concrete learning guides and learning materials.
-They will sensitise teachers to dealing with children with special educational needs and jointly implement the learning of these children with learning ladders.
+On this basis, targeted milestone developments with students have been taken place from October 2019.
+From November to April, two students in Laos, supervised by Prof. Dr. Müller, developed concrete learning guides and learning materials.
+They sensitised teachers to deal with children with special educational needs and jointly implemented the learning of these children with learning ladders.

-The aim of the project SeELe is to develop materials to support social-emotinal learning processes in schools and other pedagogical settings for pupils at secondary level 1.
-The materials should do justice to the heterogeneity of children and adolscents through an acitivity-oriented and self-responsible approach to individual and common tasks at their own learning pace.
+The aim of the project SeELe is to develop materials to support social-emotional learning processes in schools and other pedagogical settings for pupils at secondary level 1.
+The materials should do justice to the heterogeneity of children and adolescents through an acitivity-oriented and self-responsible approach to individual and common tasks at their own learning pace.
 The project is supported by the Heidehof Foundation.

-The project will be realized together with Dr. Stefanie Roos from TU Dortmund, Dr. Christine Schmalenbach from International Nehemiah University El Salvador and Anja Grieser.
+The project has been realized together with Dr. Stefanie Roos from TU Dortmund, Dr. Christine Schmalenbach from International Nehemiah University El Salvador and Anja Grieser.